-Celebrating its 10th anniversary in 2017, Women in Football was co-founded by Shelley Alexander and Anna Kessel, along with four women who also worked in different areas of the industry, and a decade later has grown to boast more than 1,600 members including many sports journalists.
+Celebrating its 13th anniversary in 2020, Women in Football was co-founded by Shelley Alexander and Anna Kessel MBE, along with four women who also worked in different areas of the industry, and over a decade later has grown to boast more than 4,500 members including many sports journalists.

 Disappointed and frustrated at the negative attitude faced by many women working in the industry, WiF set out to champion, support and celebrate female talent in a bid to bring about a change.

-The historic first WiF event was held at West Ham United’s Upton Park ground, and the organisation has gone from strength to strength, welcoming Barclays on board in 2014.
+The historic first WiF event was held at West Ham United’s Upton Park ground, and the organisation has gone from strength to strength.

 WiF focuses on improving women’s representation at all levels of the game by challenging discrimination and lobbying for positive change such as widening the talent pool of diverse women across the game and achieving gender balance on boards and committees.